RavenousLegs

 Small shops for basics in Bir, Himachal Pradesh

-The Tibetan colony had few shops selling clothes and other basic necessities.
-Most of the Tibetans were busy focussing in their devotion to Buddhism.
+The Tibetan colony had limited shops selling clothes and other basic necessities.
+Most Tibetans were engrossed in their devotion to Buddhism.

 Shops in tibetan colony in Bir, Himachal Pradesh